dekom/random-scripts/ruby/pickaxe/notes_ch7.markdown

 Ruby 1.9 has an *Enumerator* object that can be crated by calling `to_enum` or `enum_for` on a collection.

+Most of the internal iterator methods will also return an Enumerator object if called without a block.

 Look through the Ruby API on the Enumerator class.
 Especially checkout `.enum_for(:method_name)`.

+`.enum_for` is used to create a custom Enumerator, where a particular method is called from within.

 ### Enumerators Are Generators and Filters ###
 (Advanced material)

 **Going to read this at a later time**

+### Blocks for Transactions ###
+Blocks can be used to section the logical work, and transfer control from one state to the next.

+### Blocks can be Objects ###
+If the last parameter of a method begins with an ampersand (&), that parameters will store the `Proc` object, which is the object class for blocks.

+Ruby provides two built-in methods that convert blocks into Proc
+objects:

+`lambda {block}`

+`Proc.new {block}`

+Additionally, in Ruby 1.9, you can create Proc objects by:

+`proc = -> arg { puts "Proc with arg #{arg} }`